 Tender tart apples pair perfectly with sweet crispy topping.
 It’s a fantastic texture and flavor contrast you won’t be able to resist.

 The only thing better than traditional apple crisp is my Vegan Apple Crisp!
 Super easy to make.
 Gluten free!

 Apples ~ Firm, tart apples are best for this vegan apple crisp as they contrast well with the sweet topping.
 Granny Smith are my favorite.
 They are nice and tart and don’t get mushy when baked.

-If you’re looking for a summer version of this dish, try my Warm Peach Crisp with Maple Coconut Whip!
+If you’re looking for a summer version of this dish, try my Vegan Peach Crisp!